Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 How to use Iris Versicolor?

-This medicine works most wonderfully in 30C potency that can be taken once or twice a day.
+It can be administered in 30C potency once or twice a day.

 When to use Epiphegus?